MrTrustor/blog/blog/content/post/iap-on-prem.md

 ![iap-neg](/img/iap-on-prem/iap-neg.png)

+_Note: If you want the traffic between the load balancer and your application to be encrypted, then your application has to listen on HTTPS, and you need to use that as a backend for the load balancer._

 Here is how I did it, details will vary for you, of course.

 1. Configure your router to forward incomming traffic on your application's port to the application.